Drzewina

 Drzewina is a village in the administrative district of Gmina Trąbki Wielkie, within Gdańsk County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 11 km west of Trąbki Wielkie, 21 km south-west of Pruszcz Gdański, and 30 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Drzewina was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.
 It was annexed by Prussia in the First Partition of Poland in 1772, and restored to Poland, after Poland regained independence in 1918.